Get all the latest data for Accra

 What property type will give the best return in Accra over 5 years as of 2026?

-As of early 2026, well managed 2 to 3 bedroom apartments in near prime locations are expected to give the best total return over five years in Accra, combining solid appreciation with strong rental yields.
+As of 2026, well managed 1 bedroom and 2 bedroom apartments are expected to give the best total return in Accra over the next 5 years.

 How will new infrastructure projects affect property prices in Accra over 5 years?